fbpx

 What is the Humanitarian and Compassionate application to Canada?

-H&C consideration may be granted to foreign nationals who would otherwise not qualify for permanent residence status in any class.
+Foreign nationals who would otherwise not qualify for permanent residence status in any class get H&C consideration.
 For example, suppose a foreign national is inside Canada and does not qualify for permanent residency through the economic or family streams of immigration.
 In that case, they may qualify to plea for H&C relief.

 Get economical prices and a certified immigration consultant.